MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The event is triggered when the user closes by tapping the top left button at the full compose view or save some drafts from quick reply view.
 The data is used for monitoring possible negative impact on the ability to create and save mail drafts.

 The following fields are collected:

 - **action** - the type of action, for example, save, discard.

 - **draft_contains_inking** - this is an optional property which will tell if this draft has an inking data in it or not.
 If it has, then the value of this property will be true, otherwise false.

 - **draft_message_id** - message ID of the draft

 - **is_groups** - whether the draft is being sent to/from a group folder

+- **mail_importance_type** - the message’s importance type that user selected to mark the draft priority (for example, high/low/normal)

 - **origin** - where draft was initiated, for example, message detail, compose.

 - **smart_compose_model_version** - tracks which version of smart compose model is being used